Modern Slavery Act

 Risk Assessment, Due Diligence and Assurance Processes

 We have standard procurement and supply chain processes which are designed to ensure we select and manage our suppliers appropriately.
-Our suppliers are all segmented based on various risk factors and value and our supporting processes provide a higher level of assurance, oversight and diligence for those suppliers and services segmented at higher levels.
+Our suppliers are all segmented, based on multiple factors including value, spend and risk exposures and our supporting processes provide a higher level of assurance, oversight and diligence for those suppliers and services segmented at higher levels.

 We also implement pre-employment background checks for employees and contractors and require our suppliers to operate the same level of checks dependant on the service being provided through contractual obligations.

-We have created training on modern slavery for our employees to raise awareness of modern slavery and to encourage any employees who do identify potential modern slavery issues within our business or supply chain to report their concerns including via our whistle-blowing policy.
+We have created training on modern slavery for our Procurement and Supply Chain employees to raise awareness of modern slavery and to encourage any employees who do identify potential modern slavery issues within our business or supply chain to report their concerns including via our whistle-blowing policy.

-We will continue to work to embed understanding of modern slavery in our supply chain and business to raise awareness of modern slavery ensuring that we appropriately review and evaluate the measures and processes that we have implemented thus far and any additional measures we can take as a business, and through working with our suppliers, with the aim of preventing modern slavery occurring in our business and supply chain.
+We will continue to work to embed understanding of modern slavery in our supply chain and business to raise awareness of modern slavery.
+In doing so we will be reviewing and evaluating the measures and processes that we have implemented thus far and considering additional measures we can take as a business.
+Through working with our suppliers, we aim to prevent modern slavery occurring in our business and supply chain.